Skip to main content

 Program sites and services are expanded to include all of New York City and the lower Hudson Valley counties.
 New programs include the Mentoring Program, Kinship Foster Boarding Home Program, Therapeutic Foster Homes, Services for People with Developmental Disabilities, Bronx Family Services, and Group Homes for children with serious mental health problems and adolescents previously placed out of state.
 The Governor of New York tours Abbott House’s Irvington Campus in 1990.

-• 2000s: Holistic & Comprehensive Care
+• 2000s: Community Based Holistic Model & Comprehensive Care

-2000s: Holistic & Comprehensive Care
+2000s: Community Based Holistic Model & Comprehensive Care

 The focus of care shifts towards preventive and “wrap around” services and includes two NonSecure Detention Programs, the Article-31 Mental Health Clinic, the Community Schools Resource Program, the FACE (Family Assessment and Community Enhancement) Program, expansion of the Post-Adoption Program, and the launch of the Permanency Resource Program and the Training Institute.
 The Transitional Resources for Children (TRC) Program opens in 2014 and cares for unaccompanied minors awaiting family reunification.
 The B2H program begins its multi-year transition to Health Homes